 According to the Business and Market Analysis of the African Space Industry done by Space in Africa, over $3 billion have been spent on space projects in Africa since the launch of NILESAT 101 by Egypt in 1998 contrary to popular opinion that there are no Space Activities going on in Africa.
 All industries thrive in Africa with commercial giants trying to make a home within its lands.
 The multi billion dollar Space Industry is not exempted — according to Euroconsult, Africa has an emerging space market and the continent’s contribution to the global space cannot be overemphasized.

-Kenya’s first satellite which is dropped in Space today from the International Space Station makes it the 28th satellite to be launched by an African country and we highlight how each country feature in achieving this.
+Kenya’s first satellite which is dropped in Space today from the International Space Station makes it the 28th satellite to be launched by an African country while Mohammed VI-B launched by Morocco made it the 29th satellite and we highlight how each country feature in achieving this.

 A North African country with a Mediterranean coastline and a Saharan desert interior with an international reserve of $144.9 billion (Data: 2015, Source:International Monetary Fund (IMF), data retrieved January 2017).
 Algeria’s GDP is $178.4 billion (2017, estimate).
 The country is constantly in a battle of technology supremacy with Morocco.
 According to SciDev.Net, the Algerian space programme for 2006–20 has been allocated a budget of about $1.3 billion.
 So far, the country has launched 6 satellites, the latest of which was launched in 2017.
 Even though most people don’t count Algeria as a Space super power in Africa, they are paving way for space technologies development in the continent and have launched the same number of satellite as Nigeria and South Africa.